maikelthedev/maikeldotuk.github.io/_drafts/_posts/the-server-code.md

 Note that by default node doesn't come with all locales and you need to install them and set an environment variable ([reference](https://github.com/unicode-org/full-icu-npm)).

-Using fs.appendFile a server log can easily be saved.
+Using fs.appendFile a server log can easily be saved of each connection.

+Middleware will be used to check authentication for example.